cse364-unist/projects-group7/README.md

 This is guideline for user who want to enjoy our UniMovie service.

-**The commit name 'root' is 'JungwooMoon-20191352' because he commit by ubuntu system**
+-**The commit name 'root' is 'JungwooMoon-20191352' because he commit by ubuntu system**

 ## What is UniMovie App about